Pirkanmaa Hospital District, Tampere Region, uses Medanets app extensively, in more than 50 wards.

 Mobile documentation since 2011

-Pirkanmaa Hospital District has been using Medanets mobile point-of-care documentation since 2011 at Heart Hospital, in Musculoskeletal Disease Surgery Outpatient Clinic (TULES) areas and Valkeakoski Hospital.
-The pilot of the solution’s newest version began in the beginning of June 2016 at two units, namely Kidney Center and Internal Medicine Emergency Unit.
+Pirkanmaa Hospital District has been using Medanets mobile point-of-care app since 2011.
+The pilot of the solution’s newest version began in the beginning of June 2016.
 As the solutions began to run smoothly, the hospital district extended their use to more than 50 wards.

 Connections to patient monitoring systems

-At Pirkanmaa Hospital District, more than 50 patient monitoring locations are connected to the Medanets solution.
-In this way, patient measurement results can be transferred wirelessly from the monitoring system to the EHR.
+At Pirkanmaa Hospital District, more than 50 patient monitoring locations are connected to the Medanets solution with the help of the monitored patinets feature.
+This way, patient measurement results can be transferred wirelessly from the monitoring system to the EHR.

-According to calculations on saved time made by the Acuta unit of the Pirkanmaa Hospital District in 2013, nurses saved 17 seconds per measured parameter with the Medanets Monitored Patients functionality.
-The gross savings at an inpatient ward where 500 monitor entries per day are made is about 100 hours per month, for example.
+According to calculations on saved time made by the Acuta unit of the Pirkanmaa Hospital District in 2013, nurses saved 17 seconds per measured parameter with the Medanets monitored patients feature.
+The gross savings at an inpatient ward, where 500 monitor entries per day are made, is about 100 hours per month.